pypyr/docs/content/docs/steps/cmd.md

 ```

 You can specify the full absolute path to the command, or use a relative path.
-If you are using a relative path, the cmd will resolve relative the current
+If you are using a relative path, the cmd will try to resolve relative the
-working directory before searching `$PATH`.
+current working directory before searching `$PATH`.

 Supports string [substitutions]({{< ref "docs/substitutions">}}) for all inputs.